fukamachi/legion/README.markdown

 ### \[Function\] (make-worker process-fn &key (queue-size 128))

-Create and return a worker thread which has a fixed-length queue. `process-fn` is a funcallable object which takes single value.
+Create and return a worker thread which has a fixed-length queue. `process-fn` is a funcallable object which takes a single value.

 You can specify the value by specifying `:queue-size`.
 The default value is `128`.

 ### \[Function\] (worker-status worker)

-Return the worker's status which is one of `:running`, `:idle`, `:shutting` and `:shutdown`.
+Return the worker's status which is specifically one of `:running`, `:idle`, `:shutting` and `:shutdown`.

 ### \[Function\] (worker-queue-count worker)

-Return the number of outstanding jobs.
+Return the number of outstanding jobs of the `worker`.

 ### \[Function\] (start-worker worker)

-Start the given `worker`.
+Start the given `worker` to process jobs.

 ### \[Function\] (stop-worker worker)